redfish64/TinyTravelTracker/README.md

 V 1.1.11

-* Selecting points and long pressing to select point areas works again
+* Selecting points and long pressing to select point areas works again (it was broken when moving to Mapzen)

 V 1.1.9